Brazilian bossa nova pioneer Joao Gilberto dies at 88

 With little interest in giving interviews, he’d become known as the “reclusive genius” in the streets of Leblón, the neighborhood in a southern part of Rio where he lived but was seldom seen.

+His funeral is to be held on Monday.
 He is survived by three children.

 Singer Daniela Mercury called Gilberto a “genius who revolutionized popular Brazilian music.
 He taught us how to sing in the most beautiful way in the world.”